Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 - Current or future health effects attributable to the consequences of climate change action (mitigation or adaptation).
 Wellcome is not looking to fund research on these unintended consequences of maladaptation through this award.
 We may consider funding opportunities on those topics in the future.

 - Current or future health effects attributable to the drivers of climate change (for example, fossil fuel emissions).
+For instance, proposals cannot focus solely on air pollution but can include air pollution as a secondary driver of a given health outcome.

 - Proposals where the goal of the project is general advocacy for a specific issue, rather than specific policy opportunities that can be achieved in a realistic timeframe through targeted and co-produced evidence and communications activities.